-A blended approach of modelling software and emissions factors guidance, as appropriate, including the IPCC Inventory Software, Version 2.691, with guidance from the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (2006 IPCC Guidelines) and the 2013 Supplement to the 2006 IPCC Guidelines: Wetlands - Methodological Guidance on Lands with Wet and Drained Soils, and Constructed Wetlands for Wastewater Treatment and the recommendations published in the December 2014 U.S. EPA Report EPA-420-R-14-030, Emission Factor for Tropical Peatlands Drained for Oil Palm Cultivation: Peer-Review Report.
-The analysis will include researching the current state of academic research into carbon sequestration in tropical and non-tropical peat and apply more recent emissions factors where appropriate, including reviewing the IPCC's Emission Factor Database and US EPA datasets.
+A blended approach of modelling software and emissions factors guidance, as appropriate, including the IPCC Inventory Software, Version 2.691, with guidance from the 2006 IPCC Guidelines for National Greenhouse Gas Inventories (2006 IPCC Guidelines) and the 2013 Supplement to the 2006 IPCC Guidelines: Wetlands - Methodological Guidance on Lands with Wet and Drained Soils, and Constructed Wetlands for Wastewater Treatment and the recommendations published in the December 2014 U.S. EPA Report EPA-420-R-14-030, appropriate, including reviewing the IPCC's Emission Factor Database and US EPA datasets.